HomeBlog

 To ensure your managers and supervisors can timely approve or deny employees’ extra hours, Timeero can send alerts via emails and push notifications whenever a worker goes overtime.

-Remember that even if you have a policy that requires employees to get approval before clocking in overtime hours, you can't withhold their pay in case of violation.
-However, you can follow your procedure and take disciplinary action for an employee's failure to get permission in advance.
+But, even if you have a policy that requires employees to get approval before clocking in overtime hours, you can’t withhold their pay in case of violation.

 Time Off Tracking